 Stock up your inventory

 When Black Friday finally dawns, you would need to have enough units in your inventory to satisfy the huge uprise in demand.
 Stocks fly off the shelf during the holiday season.
 Monitoring your inventory is necessary since you keep a track of those unsold units and sell them at higher prices later.
-This can be a tedious task, however, SellerPrime lets you ease this task by setting alerts to track orders to keep your inventory stocked. the next stock before running out of enough products.
+This can be a tedious task, however, SellerApp lets you ease this task by setting alerts to track orders to keep your inventory stocked.
+The next stock before running out of enough products.

 Keep yourself up-to-date